JSoon/Concise-Family/README.md

   - [Usage](#usage)

 # Build
-There's nothing more to say about the build work which is bundled with webpack.
+There's nothing more to say about the building work which is bundled with Webpack.

 You can either use the resources in the public directory or build them via `npm run prod` by yourself.

 Note that all the concise components are registered under global namespace `ConciseFamily`.
 You can check that in the `webpack.common.js`.

-> Note: This library is build using UMD style so I'm pretty sure you know what it means.
+> Note: This library is built using UMD style so I'm pretty sure you know what it means.

 # Concise-Slider
-Concise-Slider offer you a quite light slider but consist of sufficient features.
-The code is clear enough even for the beginners.
+Concise-Slider offers you a quite light slider but consists of sufficient features.
+The code is clear enough even for beginners.
 You can do whatever you want to customize and fulfill your own demands easily.

 ## Usage
 1. Script tag